 Finally, it is not only about getting the site built—you also need to maintain it, which is a lot of work.
 Technology, user experience trends, and even payment regulation evolve quickly.
 Existing software tools would take care of maintenance work and updates for you.

-Description: Hiring a developer or an IT-company to build a custom marketplace platform.
+Description: Hiring a developer or an IT-company to build a custom online marketplace platform.

 Biggest benefit: You can make it look and work exactly as you want.